ErrCode/NxBRE/README.md

 #### MIT Licence (c) 2003-2015 - David Dossot <david@dossot.net>

-==== ErrCode Addendum begins below ====
+==== ErrCode notes begins below ====

 Unit Testing Quick Start
 ------------------------
-To get the NUnit test working, either reconfigure the relevant properties in the `NxBRE-UnitTest.dll.config` file for your checkout directory.
+To get the included unit tests working, either reconfigure the relevant properties in the `NxBRE-UnitTest.dll.config` file for your checkout directory.
 Initial checkout of the `NxBRE-UnitTest.dll.config` file will look like this:
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <configuration>